telerik/blazor-docs/components/gridlayout/items.md

 ## RowSpan

-The `RowSpan` parameter defines the row span that the item will occupy.
+The `RowSpan` parameter defines how many rows the item will occupy.

 >caption Change the row span of the first item with the numeric text box